UKVI temporary guidance during COVID-19 – what this means for you

 UKVI state that the arrangement to replace expired 30 day vignettes for free ended on 31 December 2020, see their website for further information:

-Please note that if your initial vignette was valid for 90 days and not 30 days, you won’t be able to replace this for free.
-You will need to apply for a vignette transfer and pay an application fee of £154.
+Please note that if your 90-day travel vignette for the UK has expired, you will need to apply for a vignette transfer and pay an application fee of £154.

 You won’t be penalised for being unable to collect your BRP in the UK while coronavirus measures are in place.

-For more guidance about your BRP card please see the following webpages:
+For more guidance about your BRP card please see the following webpage:

 The Foreign Commonwealth Office (FCO) has started to accept applications for ATAS clearance with effect from 01 June 2020.